Chat now! We're online and 'hair' to help.

 I can't stress enough how important it is to protect your hair from heat.

-The same goes if you're styling your Sitting Pretty Halo extensions.
+The same goes if you're styling your halo hair extensions.

 The SP Halo is made from real human Remy hair so it should also be sprayed with a heat protectant before any heat styling.